What is ADA compliance for websites?

-Influenced by their goals, rhetoric, and tactics of the civil rights movement and women’s suffrage, the modern disability rights movement led to the increased prominence of people with disabilities becoming leaders and spokespersons.
+Influenced by the goals, rhetoric, and tactics of the civil rights movement and women’s suffrage, the modern disability rights movement led to the increased prominence of people with disabilities becoming leaders and spokespersons.
 In the 1970s, the first national cross-disability movement was organized.

 The new paradigm rejects the “medical model” that disabilities are abnormal or deficient.
 It maintains that they are competent and have the right to govern their lives, and realizes the importance and goals of public policy to create meaningful, equal opportunity.
-A core belief to this movement is removing all roadblocks, whether attitudinal, communicative, transportive, and physical barriers which will result in a substantial enhancement in the integration of people with disability into our society.
+A core belief of this movement is removing all roadblocks, whether attitudinal, communicative, transportive, or physical barriers which will result in a substantial enhancement in the integration of people with disability into our society.

 Congress Takes on a New Role in Disability-Related Legislation